Prostate Cancer Signs & Symptoms

 While PSA level testing is one option for screening, another screening is commonly performed at the same appointment.
 A digital rectal exam is conducted by your physician or other trained personnel so they can touch the prostate gland and identify any nodules, lumps, or hardness in the prostate.
 If anything is detected during this exam, then your doctor will suggest further testing such as a biopsy.

 If you have been recently diagnosed with prostate cancer, it’s critical to personally research prostate cancer treatment options to make an informed decision that is best for you and your family.
 And, with few exceptions, your first treatment method gives you the best chance for success.
-Request more information about prostate cancer treatment options or speak with a Prostate Cancer Nurse Patient Navigator who can help you decide if an appointment with a radiation oncologist is the next best step for you.
+Request more information about prostate cancer treatment options or speak with a care team member who can help you decide if an appointment with a radiation oncologist is the next best step for you.

 questions-and-answers-about-curing-prostate-cancer